LIT-Protocol/docs/docs/sdk/authentication/auth-sig.md

   const statement =
     'This is a test statement.
 You can put anything you want here.';

-  // expirtaion time in ISO 8601 format const expirationTime = new Date(
+  // expiration time in ISO 8601 format.
+This is 7 days in the future, calculated in milliseconds const expirationTime = new Date(
     Date.now() + 1000 * 60 * 60 * 24 * 7 * 10000
   ).toISOString();